chainguard-dev/tekton-helm-charts/README.md

 4. Verify the charts install with `ct install --config ct.yaml`

+5. Update the Chart's readme [helm-docs](https://github.com/norwoodj/helm-docs)

-5. Commit changes, merge install master will deploy new charts.
+6. Commit changes, merge to main will deploy new charts.